Frequently Asked Questions about the trial and electric vehicles

 A. Our trial is helping us to find out the answers to this question!
 When we have finished our trial we will be installing many more chargers on streets around Oxford .

 If you are thinking about getting an electric car in the future and would like to suggest your street for a charger in the future, you can send let us know you can email the GULO Project team.

 Residents in flats with a car park can ask the owner of their building to provide EV charging

 If you are already an EV driver, you will be able to use any of our on-street public charging points for up to 3 hours between 8am and 6pm.
-To find out about other public charging points in the city you can visit this Go Ultra Low link.

 A. While you can’t use your electric vehicle as a submarine, it can be safely driven in the rain.